2021 Manly Warringah Sea Eagles season

-The 2021 Manly-Warringah Sea Eagles Season was the 72nd in the clubs history since their entry into the then New South Wales Rugby League premiership in 1947.
+The 2021 Manly-Warringah Sea Eagles Season was the 72nd in the club's history since their entry into the then New South Wales Rugby League premiership in 1947.
 Des Hasler coached the team for the third consecutive year and eleventh overall at the club.
 Daly Cherry-Evans captained the club for the fifth consecutive year.

 Brookvale Oval (4 Pines Park) upgrade and home ground capacity

 Construction started for a new 3,000-seat grandstand and a centre of excellence on the Northern Hill.
-The $33.1 million dollar project was to ensure that players and fans get access to better facilities than what the stadium currently provides.
+The $33.1 million project was to ensure that players and fans get access to better facilities than what the stadium currently provides.
 Due to that and limited capacity on the hill (due to COVID-19), there were only small crowds allowed in at home games.
 Grandstands were allowed at 100% on the final game before the games started to play behind closed doors.